expressjs/session/README.md

   - `rolling` - forces a cookie set on every response.
 This resets the expiration date. (default: `false`)
   - `resave` - forces session to be saved even when unmodified. (default: `true`)
   - `proxy` - trust the reverse proxy when setting secure cookies (via "x-forwarded-proto" header).
 When set to `true`, the "x-forwarded-proto" header will be used.
 When set to `false`, all headers are ignored.
 When left unset, will use the "trust proxy" setting from express. (default: `undefined`)
+  - `saveUninitialized` - forces a session that is "uninitialized" to be saved to the store.
+A session is uninitialized when it is new but not modified.
+This is useful for implementing login sessions, reducing server storage usage, or complying with laws that require permission before setting a cookie. (default: `true`)

 #### Cookie options